-- Create and sustain statewide integrated network of public transportation services and intermodal facilities - Encourage regional and local planning partners to adequately address state public transportation policy in all transportation planning activities and programs throughout the state - Preserve existing public transportation service levels, facilities. and equipment - Build partnerships between federal, state, regional, local, tribal, and private sector public transportation entities to improve public transportation planning and coordinated service delivery - Promote the availability of some form of public transportation service in all areas of New Mexico for use by the general public, including all "human services" groups, with particular attention to small urban and rural areas - Market and promote the use of public transportation for all residents of the state - Promote the implementation of state-of-the-art public transportation management and operations to ensure effective use of resources and to improve service delivery
+- Create and sustain statewide integrated network of public transportation services and intermodal facilities - Encourage regional and local planning partners to adequately address state public transportation policy in all transportation planning activities and programs throughout the state - Preserve existing public transportation service levels, facilities and equipment - Build partnerships between federal, state, regional, local, tribal, and private sector public transportation entities to improve public transportation planning and coordinated service delivery - Promote the availability of some form of public transportation service in all areas of New Mexico for use by the general public, including all "human services" groups, with particular attention to small urban and rural areas - Market and promote the use of public transportation for all residents of the state - Promote the implementation of state-of-the-art public transportation management and operations to ensure effective use of resources and to improve service delivery

-Strategies and Recommendations
+Strategies and Priorities

-Equally important to identifying the needs and gaps in existing transportation services is developing corresponding strategies for improvement.
 Local stakeholders generated a variety of strategies through the previous coordinated transportation planning process.
 These strategies were reassessed and updated accordingly.

 The following strategies and recommendations are broad in scope.
-This is intended to allow agency flexibility for funding and provider creativity in suggesting programs and services.
+The intention is to allow agency flexibility for funding and provider creativity in suggesting programs and services.